In our work at the Brain Injury Alliance (BIA) here in

-In our work at the Brain Injury Alliance (BIA) here in Phoenix, Arizona, Brain Gym® colleague Mary Ann Beebe and I experience all kinds of interactions with those who come to our twice-monthly sessions.
+Phoenix, Arizona, Brain Gym® colleague Mary Ann Beebe and I experience all kinds of

-Mary Ann and I began class as usual, introducing ourselves and the day’s program, and beginning with the three-minute Brain Gym “PACE” warm-up: activities that support the mind-body system in becoming more Positive, Active, Clear, and Energetic, in preparation for new learning.[1]
+and the day’s program, and beginning with the three-minute Brain Gym “PACE” warm-up: activities that support the mind-body system in becoming more Positive, Active,

-who may be prone to seizures
+Modified PACE warm-up for those who may be prone to seizures (See footnote) |

 We always invite Noticing into the mix.